USDA Rural Development Loan

 What kind of home can I buy?

 New and existing homes are eligible.
 There is no restriction as to design or size of the home.
-The home, however, must be SAFE, SOUND, and SANITARY and meet RD energy efficiency standards.
+The home, however, must be safe, sound, and sanitary and meet RD energy efficiency standards.
 This is a very common sense approach with the buyer's interest in mind.
-Homes with in-ground swimming pools are not eligible.
 When homes have acreage, the number of acres included with the property must be determined to be reasonable for the area.
 Generally, the value of the acreage should not exceed 30% of the total value of the purchase price.
 The local RD office makes this determination.
 Keep in mind, RD finances homes, not farms or ranches.
 Just use common sense.
-Call us or your local RD office if you have questions about acreage.
+Give us a call if you have questions about acreage.

 Are there loan limits?

 No, not on the 502 Guaranteed Rural Housing Loan.
-Income limits are still in place, but the impact will be significant.
-A qualified buyer can buy as much house as his or her income and debts will allow.
-Up to 29% of gross income may be spent on housing and when combined with other monthly obligations may equal up to 41% of gross income.
+A qualified buyer can buy as much house as his or her income and debts will allow as long as the buyer's income doesn't exceed the loan program's income limits.

 What about closing costs?

-Even though RD is a "nothing down loan," there are closing costs.
-However, the seller can pay all or a portion of the closing costs and prepaid items and any remaining closing costs may beadded to the loan up to the appraised value of the property.
-If any cash is required of the borrower it can be 100% gifted.
-In addition, many communities have home grants which pay a major portion of the closing costs.
+Even though RD is a "no money down" loan, there are closing costs.
+However, the seller can pay all or a portion of the closing costs and prepaid items.
+If any cash is required of the borrower, it can be 100% gifted.
 What this can mean is a low cost or zero move-in cost to the borrower.
 It is definitely possible to get into a new or existing home for no money out-of-pocket.

 Best advice: Contact us on how to structure your financing to ensure all closing costs and prepaids have been covered.